jeremylcarter/NRepeat/README.md

 NRepeat is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-If you use NRepeat in commercial software you MUST also open source your software.
+If you use NRepeat in commercial software you sell, you MUST also open source your software.